-- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: Quoted prices, other than quoted prices included in Level 1, which are observable for the assets or liabilities, either directly or indirectly. - Level 3: Inputs that are unobservable for the assets or liabilities.
+Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.

+Level 2: Quoted prices, other than quoted prices included in Level 1, which are observable for the assets or liabilities, either directly or indirectly.
+Level 3: Inputs that are unobservable for the assets or liabilities.

 Financial assets with carrying values approximating fair value include cash and cash equivalents and accounts receivable.
-Financial liabilities with carrying values approximating fair value include accounts payable and capital leases.
-The carrying value of these financial assets and liabilities approximates fair value due to their short maturities.
+Financial liabilities with carrying values approximating fair value include accounts payable, and capital leases.
+The carrying value of these financial assets and liabilities

-NOTE 7 - COMMITMENTS AND CONTINGENCIES
+NOTE 8 - COMMITMENTS AND CONTINGENCIES